Michigan's top constitutional offices, congressional seats, and the entire state legislature will be up for election November 2018.

 WSU Board of Governors:

 Republicans hold a 9-5 majority in Michigan's congressional delegation, which is unchanged since 2012.
-It is not yet clear if any races will be competitive.
+The 11th district will be open, and may be competitive.
+The post below examines these races in detail.

 All 38 seats in the Michigan state senate are up for election, and 26 have no incumbent due to term limits and retirements.
 Republicans currently hold a 27-11 supermajority after winning landslides in 2010 and 2014.
 Democrats will likely target Republican-held seats in Kalamazoo County (20), Grand Rapids (29), Bay County (31), Muskegon (34), and the UP (38).
 There may be competitive primaries in some seats.
 The post below examines these races in detail.